+after the turning time.
+This seems reasonable, since Figure \ref{fig:length_force} shows the correlation between gravity and ram pressure after the turning time.

-As the gravitational acceleration $a$ (Equation \ref{eq:accelerationCollapseFilament}) is independent of length, close to the end, a constant acceleration can be used, thus at the turning time $t_\mathrm{turn}$ the core has reached a velocity of $v=at_{\mathrm{turn}}$.
+Since the gravitational acceleration $a$ at the edge (Equation \ref{eq:accelerationCollapseFilament}) is independent of its length, a constant acceleration can be used.
+Thus, at the turning time $t_{\mathrm{turn}}$ the core has reached a velocity of $v=at_{\mathrm{turn}}$.
 Considering that the gas inside the filament is nearly at rest, while being swept up, this is exactly the velocity difference which produces the ram pressure after $t_\mathrm{turn}$.
 Assuming that the density ratio between the swept up material and the core is always similar at force equilibrium leads to

-with $z$ the size of the end region, which should be close to $2R$ assuming a symmetrical end region, and $A_\circ$ the face area of a slice of the filament.
+with $z$ the size of the end region, which should be close to $2R$ assuming a symmetrical end region, and $S$ the face area of a slice of the filament.
 Using this and $\kappa$ as constant of proportionality, which is fitted to the simulation afterwards, results in:

 The acceleration is given by Equation \ref{eq:accelerationCollapseFilament}.
-Assuming that the end region is nearly symmetric the acceleration should be determined at $a\left(-\frac{l_0}{2}+\frac{zR}{2}\right)$ ($l_0$ being the initial length of the filament), analogous to the determination of $t_{\mathrm{edge}}$ in \citet{Hoemann2021}:
+Assuming that the end region is nearly symmetric the acceleration should be determined at $a\left(-\frac{l_0}{2}+\frac{z}{2}\right)$ ($l_0$ being the initial length of the filament), analogous to the determination of $t_{\mathrm{edge}}$ in \citet{Hoemann2021}:

 with $\alpha$ being a constant which also will be fitted to the simulation afterwards.

 Now, the time evolution of the length of the filament can be given by

 and the collapse time is defined as $l(t)=0$: